deepaksood619/deepaksood619.github.io/docs/computer-science/interview-question/aws-tech-other-questions.md

 ### Tech Questions

+- How to share only specific sheet/single tab in google spreadsheet?
+(AirTable)
 - Why same code runs in local laptop having less memory and cpu, but in kubernetes with larger cpu and ram gets evicted.
 How to add backpressure in pods
     - **HPA takes into account both pods requests together in CPU and not on a single pod**
     - **Grafana workload dashboard shows wrong CPU Limits for a pod**